Lucas Calabrese

 Lucas Calabrese (born 12 December 1986 in Olivos) is an Argentine sailor.
 He competed in the 470 class (with Juan de la Fuente) at the 2012 Summer Olympics and won the bronze medal.
 He had earlier won gold and silver at the 2001 and 2000 Optimist World Championships.

+He is part of the American Magic team competing in the 2024 America's Cup.